It's Only January, but WARCRAFT III: REFORGED May Be One of the Most Controversial Games of 2020

 Mechanic: Bartosz Sobczak

-Category: Strategy Games
+Category: Real-Time Strategy Games

 Warcraft III: Reforged is a stunning reimagining of the revolutionary real-time strategy game that laid the foundation for Azeroth’s most epic stories.
 It is a remake in the truest sense, featuring a thorough visual overhaul, a suite of contemporary social and matchmaking features, and more.
 Command the Night Elves, Undead, Orcs, and Humans as alliances shift and armies clash in this timeless real-time strategy game.